apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_create.md

 ### Options

 ```
+      --allow-missing-template-keys    If true, ignore any errors in templates when a field or map key is missing in the template.
+Only applies to golang and jsonpath output formats. (default true)
       --backup string                  Set a source backup to restore data
       --cluster-definition string      Specify cluster definition, run "kbcli cd list" to show all available cluster definitions
       --cluster-version string         Specify cluster version, run "kbcli cv list" to show all available cluster versions, use the latest version if not specified
+      --dry-run string[="unchanged"]   Must be "none", "server", or "client".
+If client strategy, only print the object that would be sent, without sending it.
+If server strategy, submit server-side request without persisting the resource. (default "none")
       --enable-all-logs                Enable advanced application all log extraction, and true will ignore enabledLogs of component level (default true)
   -h, --help                           help for create
       --monitor                        Set monitor enabled and inject metrics exporter (default true)
       --node-labels stringToString     Node label selector (default [])
+  -o, --output string                  Output format.
+One of: (json, yaml, name, go-template, go-template-file, template, templatefile, jsonpath, jsonpath-as-json, jsonpath-file).
       --pod-anti-affinity string       Pod anti-affinity type, one of: (Preferred, Required) (default "Preferred")
       --set stringArray                Set the cluster resource including cpu, memory, replicas and storage, or you can just specify the class, each set corresponds to a component.(e.g. --set cpu=1,memory=1Gi,replicas=3,storage=20Gi or --set class=general-1c1g)
   -f, --set-file string                Use yaml file, URL, or stdin to set the cluster resource
+      --show-managed-fields            If true, keep the managedFields when printing objects in JSON or YAML format.
+      --template string                Template string or path to template file to use when -o=go-template, -o=go-template-file.
+The template format is golang templates [http://golang.org/pkg/text/template/#pkg-overview].
       --tenancy string                 Tenancy options, one of: (SharedNode, DedicatedNode) (default "SharedNode")
       --termination-policy string      Termination policy, one of: (DoNotTerminate, Halt, Delete, WipeOut) (default "Delete")
       --tolerations strings            Tolerations for cluster, such as '"key=engineType,value=mongo,operator=Equal,effect=NoSchedule"'
       --topology-keys stringArray      Topology keys for affinity
 ```

 ### Options inherited from parent commands